pvital/docker_flask/README.md

 Now the Flask service is responding on port 8080 of your local host.
 Point your browser to http://127.0.0.1:8080/ and enjoy the magic.
-If you want the application to listen to a different port, substitute the number 8080 from the command above to the desired one.
+If you want the application to listen to a different port, substitute the number 8080 from the command above with the desired one.

 If you want to run the Flask application in a daemonized mode, execute the command with the `-d` argument: